 In just a few clicks you can integrate a survey into your newsletter.
 For example, the drag & drop editor in MailerLite helps to design all kinds of survey questions.

-All you need to do is go to the Survey category, pick the survey type, fill in all the fields, and set the rules.
+All you need to do is drag and drop a Survey block into your newsletter design, pick the survey type, fill in all the fields, and set the rules.
 Subscribers will view the survey directly in a newsletter, and you can see results in the Survey Report tab.

 To get the most out of this survey feature, make sure your surveys are: